Structure of an Essay |

 - Move from the specific of the thesis to more general terms regarding the topic

-- Return to the ideas brought up in the introduction and comment on them in light of what was discussed in the essay
+- Return to the ideas brought up in the introduction and comment on them in light

 - Look to the future